IBM/CodeEngine/thumbnail/README.md

 - tell it which authentication mechanism we'll use when talking to it since it supports multiple types

-First, let's direct all uses to our COS instance:
+First, let's direct all COS CLI uses to our COS instance:
 ```
 $ ibmcloud cos config crn --crn $COS_ID --force